vivmyc/vivmyc.github.io/P4/README.md

   - Also in function changePizzaSizes(), pulled dx and newwidth calculation of the for loop since they don't change.

-  - Updated .mover class in style.css to add backface-visibility:hidden
+  - Updated mover class in style.css to add backface-visibility:hidden
   which creates moving pizza's in their own layers and reduces the amount of painting needed when page is scrolled.

+##### Other Improvments

+  - Installed and setup gulp to automate the minifying of CSS files and uglifying of javascript files.